nalsadi/nalsadi/README.md

   💻 Data Scientist at Adastra Corporation

-  📫 Reach me at alsadin at mcmaster dot ca
+  📫 Reach me at alsadin@mcmaster.ca
 <!--
 **nalsadi/nalsadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.